microsoft/jacdac/services/lightlevel.md

 # Light level

-An analog sensor that measures luminosity level.
+A sensor that measures luminosity level.

     identifier: 0x17dc9a1c
     extends: _sensor